 Educational Resources - Search Tool

 Exploring salinity patterns is a great way to better understand the relationships between the water cycle, ocean circulation, and climate.
-Explore sea surface salinity mapped plots created from the Earth System Data Explorer, paired with questions (and answers) from the Aquarius Mission.
+In this mini lesson, students analyze sea surface salinity mapped plots created from the Earth System Data Explorer, paired with questions (and answers) from the Aquarius Mission.
 Credit: Aquarius Education

-This mini-lesson features time-series graphs of monthly averaged salinity, temperature, or density from the surface down to 1500 meters (4921 feet) for six different locations along the northern and southern Atlantic Ocean.
+This mini-lesson features time-series graphs of mean salinity at the surface for the Arctic and Antarctic regions.
 A series of questions guides students in their analysis.